 So, by my current account, and consistent with Nietzsche, God is dead.
 Unfortunately nothing replaces that in quite the same way.
 There is so much of inherited make-up that comes from religious thinking that dumping it leaves a fairly big hole.
 It will take a long time before education and newer insights can eradicate the foggy confusions of metaphysics.
 It has taken me virtually a lifetime to undo them and I was nothing like a hard-core believer with all kinds of indoctrination to overcome.
 I think a doctrine which has been powerfully enforced is never fully dispensed with.

 That said, I should not call myself an atheist.
 I am a religious agnostic.
 I think that is the truest position.
 Humans don't have and can't have knowledge of what lies outside their conceptual reference.
 This is true by definition and by evidence.
 To be agnostic is to say I don't know about that.
 To abandon metaphysics is not to say there is no transcendent realm necessarily, it is to say there is no way to have that kind of knowledge.
 The natural state is ignorance.
 Knowledge has come in small doses down the millennia.
 With each generation it is added to and altered to suit findings as more information is gathered, adapted and applied.
-Actually I would be better described as gnostic in the literal sense.
+Actually I might be better described as gnostic in the literal sense.
 The word derives from “gnosis” meaning knowledge.
 Given that I put trust in knowledge before belief then that seems appropriate.

 Of the many things that Philosophy taught me, one was that there are limits to the kind of knowledge that can be had.
 Some things cannot be known.
 It is difficult to see how origins can be known, even conceptually, as to know an origin presupposes being able to see behind that origin to its starting point, before and after.
 The material universe and the conceptual universe seem to be bound in very particular ways that to get behind them and be able to point their origins is an impossibility.
 Quantum scientists may be able to get right back to a fractional place just after the big bang but how they could ever get back to before that point seems an intractable problem.